Due Date Calculator

 Can your due date change?

 Absolutely.
 Not only will your doctor or midwife use one of these formulas to calculate your due date, he/she will also measure your baby’s growth by measuring your fundal height during each prenatal appointment and/or measure your baby via ultrasound between 8 and 12 weeks gestation.
 If your baby is consistently measuring bigger or smaller than expected for your gestation, your due date may change.
-This can happen if you have irregular cycles because it can be more difficult to determine your date of conception.
+This can happen if you have irregular cycles because it can be more difficult to determine your date of conception or if you ovulate earlier or later than expected.

 How likely are you to go into labor on your due date?